mssalvo/JDataPaging/doc.md

    <div jms-foreach="rows" > </div>
 ```

+**_use to retrieve the value from the json object:_**
 # for-property
-use of the jms-foreach attribute to cycle over an html element
+use of the for-property attribute to retrieve the value of a property of the current json object
 ```js
    {rows:[{company:'',city:'',addres:''},{company:'',city:'',addres:''},{company:'',city:'',addres:''}]}
 ```